 - You may change the title at any time as you build your content.

 - Set aside a window of time each day to devote to writing.
-I find that if I do some form of activity to get my heart rate up just before sitting down to my desk, the juices begin to flow.
+I find that if I do some form of activity to get my heart rate up just before sitting down at my desk, the juices begin to flow.
 There are times when my mind is so filled with inner dialogue, I can't write fast enough.

 - Enjoy the process of writing.
-As you discover your own voice, your imagination will flourish and the journey itself will be your reward.
+As you discover your own voice, your imagination will flourish, and the journey itself will be your reward.

 How Disciplined Are You?

 Completing any challenge requires self-discipline.
-There will always be distractions, however, we can learn to focus on the business-at-hand:
+There will always be distractions; however, we can learn to focus on the business at hand: